Menu

 Risk of Secondary Exposure Due to the Army’s Use of Asbestos

-Active-duty soldiers, construction workers, maintenance staff and mechanics were frequently exposed to asbestos.
+Active-duty soldiers, construction workers, maintenance staff and mechanics frequently faced asbestos exposure in the Army.
 Other civilian workers and families may have also been exposed to asbestos.
-If loved ones lived on base, or a soldier returned home with the clothing he or she wore on base, asbestos fibers may be transferred and inhaled.
+If loved ones lived on base, or a soldier returned home with the asbestos-contaminated clothing they wore on base, asbestos fibers may have been transferred and inhaled.
 Family members exposed in this way experienced secondary asbestos exposure.

 According to a 2020 Department of Defense (DoD) report, there are 10,559 Government-Owned and Government-Controlled Military Family Housing Units (GO-GC) for the Army.
 This total includes homes in the United States and across the globe.
 Family members of veterans may have been exposed to asbestos when living in these homes.